BlackRock Inc. Buys 425,084 Shares of Coca-Cola Europacific Partners PLC (NYSE:CCEP)

-BlackRock Inc. boosted its stake in Coca-Cola Europacific Partners PLC (NYSE:CCEP) by 3.9% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 11,299,679 shares of the company’s stock after purchasing an additional 425,084 shares during the period.
-BlackRock Inc. owned approximately 2.33% of Coca-Cola Europacific Partners worth $589,392,000 at the end of the most recent quarter.
+BlackRock Inc. grew its stake in shares of Coca-Cola Europacific Partners PLC (NYSE:CCEP) by 3.9% during the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 11,299,679 shares of the company’s stock after buying an additional 425,084 shares during the quarter.
+BlackRock Inc. owned 2.33% of Coca-Cola Europacific Partners worth $589,392,000 at the end of the most recent quarter.

-A number of other large investors also recently bought and sold shares of the business.
-Barrow Hanley Mewhinney & Strauss LLC grew its position in Coca-Cola Europacific Partners by 1.9% in the 4th quarter.
-Barrow Hanley Mewhinney & Strauss LLC now owns 13,382,296 shares of the company’s stock worth $666,840,000 after purchasing an additional 247,286 shares during the period.
-Boston Partners boosted its stake in shares of Coca-Cola Europacific Partners by 13.4% during the 4th quarter.
-Boston Partners now owns 10,325,656 shares of the company’s stock worth $514,301,000 after acquiring an additional 1,219,156 shares during the last quarter.
-Norges Bank purchased a new position in shares of Coca-Cola Europacific Partners during the 4th quarter worth $212,065,000.
-King Luther Capital Management Corp purchased a new position in shares of Coca-Cola Europacific Partners during the 4th quarter worth $216,646,000.
-Finally, Polaris Capital Management LLC boosted its stake in shares of Coca-Cola Europacific Partners by 1.7% during the 4th quarter.
-Polaris Capital Management LLC now owns 3,547,066 shares of the company’s stock worth $176,750,000 after acquiring an additional 57,900 shares during the last quarter.
-26.39% of the stock is owned by institutional investors and hedge funds.
+Several other large investors also recently made changes to their positions in CCEP.
+SOA Wealth Advisors LLC. bought a new position in shares of Coca-Cola Europacific Partners during the fourth quarter valued at about $26,000.
+Regent Peak Wealth Advisors LLC purchased a new stake in shares of Coca-Cola Europacific Partners during the fourth quarter worth about $31,000.
+Capital Asset Advisory Services LLC purchased a new stake in shares of Coca-Cola Europacific Partners during the fourth quarter worth about $34,000.
+Montag A & Associates Inc. purchased a new stake in shares of Coca-Cola Europacific Partners during the fourth quarter worth about $40,000.
+Finally, Veriti Management LLC purchased a new stake in shares of Coca-Cola Europacific Partners during the fourth quarter worth about $44,000.
+26.39% of the stock is currently owned by hedge funds and other institutional investors.

+A number of analysts have recently weighed in on the stock.
+Societe Generale reiterated a “sell” rating on shares of Coca-Cola Europacific Partners in a report on Tuesday, May 18th.
+Exane BNP Paribas began coverage on shares of Coca-Cola Europacific Partners in a report on Wednesday, May 5th.
+They issued a “neutral” rating and a $58.00 price objective for the company.
+The Goldman Sachs Group began coverage on shares of Coca-Cola Europacific Partners in a report on Wednesday, May 12th.
+They issued a “neutral” rating for the company.
+Bank of America upgraded shares of Coca-Cola Europacific Partners from an “underperform” rating to a “buy” rating and set a $75.00 price objective for the company in a report on Monday, May 17th.
+Finally, Zacks Investment Research upgraded shares of Coca-Cola Europacific Partners from a “sell” rating to a “hold” rating in a report on Friday, May 14th.
+One research analyst has rated the stock with a sell rating, seven have assigned a hold rating and nine have assigned a buy rating to the company’s stock.
+The stock currently has a consensus rating of “Hold” and an average price target of $62.04.

 Coca-Cola Europacific Partners PLC, together with its subsidiaries, produces, distributes, and sells a range of non-alcoholic ready to drink beverages.
 The company offers flavours, mixers, and energy drinks; soft drinks, waters, flavored water, and isotonic drinks; and ready-to-drink tea and coffee, juices, and other drinks.